Prince Harry and Meghan Markle Announce Their Engagement

 After months of anticipation, Britain’s Prince Harry and former Suits star Meghan Markle announced their engagement.

-Clarence House released a statement on the morning of No. 27, stating that Prince Harry had informed the Queen as well as other close family members, and that the wedding would take place in Spring 2018.
+Clarence House released a statement on the morning of Nov.
+27, stating that Prince Harry had informed the Queen as well as other close family members, and that the wedding would take place in Spring 2018.
 “The couple will live in Nottingham Cottage at Kensington Palace,” it added.

 Prince Harry, 33, and Los Angeles-born Markle, 36, have been dating for at least 15 months.
 The newly-engaged pair met for the first time in London in July 2016, when they were introduced by a mutual friend.
 The Prince and Markle made their first public appearance together at the Invictus Games last September, where they held hands at a wheelchair tennis event and spent time with Markle’s mother, Doria.